Evan-Coleman/Navius/docs/roadmaps/06-data-validation.md

 2. **Common Validation Patterns**
    - [ ] Build reusable validation functions for common use cases
-   - [ ] Create validation helpers for AWS resource identifiers
    - [ ] Implement validators for business domain objects
+   - [ ] Create validation test helpers

    *Updated at: Not started*